-Editors Introduction: Our guest writer has written us this great article on dog head collars.
+Editors Introduction: Our guest writer has written us this great article on dog halters or head collars.
 It’s one of those things you often see but may not know what it was.
 To add to the confusion – people also call them headcollars or head harnesses.
+If you’re looking for halters – you can also check out our review article on our top seven.
 Let us know your experience in the comments section or on our Facebook page.

 Dog Head Collars – An Introduction